Miss Mary Dunlop Murdoch Andrew Charitable Trust

 Alignment with Priority Areas

-Applications should clearly demonstrate how the organization's work aligns with one or more of the trust's specific funding priorities.
+Applications should clearly demonstrate how the organisation's work aligns with one or more of the trust's specific funding priorities.
 Given the breadth of the trust's charitable purposes, successful applicants likely articulate a strong fit with the explicitly stated priority areas such as Christian churches, support for vulnerable populations, education, youth welfare, or historic preservation.

 Examples of Potential Recipients

 The trust's founding deed mentions consideration of well-established national and Scottish charities including: British Red Cross, Royal National Lifeboat Institution, Royal Air Force Benevolent Fund, Army Benevolent Fund, Royal National Institute for the Blind, Marie Curie Cancer Care, Age Concern Scotland, National Trust for Scotland, Salvation Army, Guide Dogs for the Blind, and the University of Glasgow Trust.
-This suggests the trust has historically supported both large established charities and organizations with proven track records.
+This suggests the trust has historically supported both large established charities and organisations with proven track records.

 Geographic Focus

-Organizations must operate in Scotland or demonstrate clear benefit to Scottish communities.
+Organisations must operate in Scotland or demonstrate clear benefit to Scottish communities.
 This is a strict criterion for this trust.

 Written Applications